 According to China Daily, China is preparing fresh regulations to further restrict initial coin offerings(ICO), especially via overseas platforms.
 Last year, regulators in China are mulling if they should ban ICOs altogether or just until the country has more stringent regulations in place.
 There have been 65 ICOs and $394.6 million raised from roughly 105,000 individuals in China.

-What is ICO and FINTECH
+What are ICO and FINTECH

 Initial Coin Offering(ICO) is a simple tool for startups to raise investment funds without having to go through an intermediary.
 The ease for these small businesses to raise money would never have been possible by remaining within the framework of traditional investment since they generally do not have large income streams and user bases.